Mr4el/mapf-visualizer/README.md

 ### Creating a Scenario
 - **Define Agents and Goals**: Specify the start and goal positions for each agent.
 - **Set Obstacles**: Place obstacles in the grid to create more complex scenarios.
-- **Remove Agents and Obstacles**: When the appropriate mode is selected, tap again on the agent's start or end point or on an obstacle to remove it
+- **Remove Agents and Obstacles**: When the appropriate mode is selected, tap again on the agent's start or end point or on an obstacle to remove it.

 ### Running a Simulation
 - **Choose Algorithm**: Select the desired algorithm for pathfinding from the provided options.
 - **Simulate**: Run the simulation to see the agents move from their start positions to their goal positions while avoiding collisions.

 ### Visualization Controls
 - **Play/Pause**: Start or pause the simulation.